alabou/bcp-006-01/docs/NMOS With H.264.md

 ## H.264 IS-05 Senders and Receivers

+### RTP transport

 Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.
 The SDP file at the **/transportfile** endpoint on Senders MUST comply with the requirements of RFC 6184 and, if appropriate, ST 2110-22.

 An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 6184 and, if appropriate, ST 2110-22.

 An example SDP file is provided in the [Examples](../examples/).

+### Other transports

+Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried by transport other than RTP.

 #### Parameter Sets